Nandakishore695/Typescript_VS_Javascript/README.md

 - If child & parent have same method, child's method will be used.
 [Method Overriding]

 **Different bt type & interface?**
-- Use customs types when you need unions
+- Use customs types when you need unions or intersections
 - Use interface when defining object or classes
 ```
 type StudentOne = {